A reputation as a ‘leading regional heavyweight’ for commercial matters."

 - EC investigation into Hutchison 3G UK/Telefónica UK (O2) (2016) (advising a third party)

-- Queens Park Rangers v The Football League (financial fair play rules) (2017)
+- Queens Park Rangers v The Football League (arbitration; financial fair play rules) (2017)

-Advising a number of universities, colleges and other public bodies on the application of EU state aid rules to ERDF and other public funding of innovation centres
+Advising a number of universities, colleges other public bodies and private businesses, on the application of EU state aid rules to ERDF and other public funding of innovation centres, R&D projects, employee training projects and new production facilities

 - Representing recipients of ERDF grants on UK government and EU investigations into suspected procurement irregularities